lgiancol/xspm-proto-ui/README.md

 ## Development
-To setup the project run:clojure -A:fig:build
+To setup the project run:

     npm install